Obama White House statements on domestic terrorist attacks

 Thank you very much.

-10:00 AM CST 18 February 2010: One IRS employee killed (Vernon Hunter), two injured by the intentional crash of a small private plane into the IRS building in Austin, Texas, and subsequent fire.
+10:00 AM CST 18 February 2010: One IRS employee killed (Vernon Hunter), thirteen injured by the intentional crash of a small private plane into the IRS building in Austin, Texas, and subsequent fire.

 (The perpetrator, Andrew Joseph Stack III, left a suicide note making statements against the government, corporations, and the Catholic church; he was being audited by the IRS at the time.)